GlizzyChief/SillyTavern-1.8.4-fix/README.md

 # Instructions

+IMPORTANT!!!
+Before moving further, please disable "Try to open links in app" in Poe settings (poe.com/settings).
+Alternatively, just conect 2 times in a row.
+This must be done only once for each account.

 NOTE: Please select ChatPGT as the model.
 Choosing Assistant automatically switches to ChatGPT, but still please do so manually.

 ## Android